albertwujj/albertwujj.github.io/_posts/2019-10-19-Distortion.md

 Yes, meditation is the fundamental form of studying to have control over yourself.
 Which you can deduce to be the ultimate method of gaining control over other people.
 QED.

 _Trying to fall asleep, as long as you don't actually fall asleep, is meditation with the additional goal of feeling comfortable._

+> people writing about consciousness be like, "first i will redefine the term 'consciousness' as something i can make empirical statements about, then see how just how long i can talk before people notice i'm not talking about what they came here to find out about" - @chaosprime